 To evaluate inner products among the states within Hilbert space, we will apply the Hermitian conjugation rules \eqref{eq:conju1d}, the commutation relations \eqref{eq:cBMS3A}, and the orthonormal condition \eqref{eq:<hh'>1d}.
 The overlaps between the states $\{v_i^{(N)}\}$ in the level $N$ define the Gram matrix as

 where the order of the basis $v_i^{(N)}$ is given in the table \ref{tab:Vmod1d}.
 The Gram matrix encodes the inner product structure of the representation.
-The diagonal elements of the Gram matrix contain some zeros, indicating that this representation is not unitary.
-For example, the Gram matrix at levels zero, one, and two is respectively given by
+For example, the Gram matrix at levels zero, one, and two is, respectively, given by